emptymalei/frameworks/.github/ISSUE_TEMPLATE/new_framework.md

 ---
-name: Feature request
+name: New Framework
-about: Suggest an idea for this project
+about: Suggest a new framework
 title: ''
 labels: ''
 assignees: ''